Dr Joseph Ford, BA (Hons), MA (Res), PhD

 Research and Teaching Interests

-My thesis focused pimarily on contemporary Algerian literature in French and what has become known as the Algerian Civil War of the 1990s, but I have broad research and teaching interests in Francophone Literature from across North Africa.
-My wider research interests are in Camus, Postcolonial Studies, and French and Francophone intellectuals of the 20th century more generally.
+My thesis focused pimarily on contemporary Algerian literature in French and what has become known as the Algerian Civil War of the 1990s, but I have broad research and teaching interests in Francophone literature and visual culture from across North Africa.
+My wider research interests are in postcolonial studies, world literature, literary translation, and French and Francophone intellectuals of the 20th century more generally.

 I have begun to publish elements of my thesis as journal articles and chapters (see below).
-These include reflections on the contemporary Algerian writers: Mustapha Benfodil, Salim Bachi and Kamel Daoud.
+These include critical reflections on the contemporary Algerian writers: Mustapha Benfodil, Maïssa Bey, Salim Bachi and Kamel Daoud.
 I am currently adapting my PhD thesis into a book, entitled Writing the Black Decade: Francophone Algerian Literature's Contestatory Forms, contracted with Lexington Books, in their 'After the Empire' series.
 I have recently translated a book-length collection of poems by Mustapha Benfodil, appearing with Hesterglock Press in March 2018.

 - Ford, Joseph (2014).
 Polygraphies: Francophone Women Writing Algeria.
 French Studies 141.